MagedM97/MagedM97/README.md

 # 👋 **Hi, I’m _Maged Monir_**
 ## Full-stack developer
-- 🌱 I’m currently learning PHP,Larave,Nodejs & MongoDB.
+- 🌱 I’m currently learning react.
-- 📫 How to reach me lio.mm61@gmail.com
+- 📫 How to reach me magedmonir97@gmail.com

 <!---
 MagedM97/MagedM97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.